FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Special Meeting - Full Meeting of Limerick City and County Council - 4 December 2017.md

 2040.
 She pointed out that any submissions on the Issues Paper had to be submitted by 26th

 January, 2018.
-At that stage, the draft Regional Spatial and Economic Strategy would be--- 2
+At that stage, the draft Regional Spatial and Economic Strategy would be
+---
+2

 prepared and would be put out to public consultation.
 It was anticipated that the Strategy